Xairek-Deris/Physics-Simulator/README.md

 REQUIREMENTS:
 SDL runtime binaries and libraries are needed as I do not have the libraries included in the project files yet.
+Compile (using c++17 or later) Main.cpp Window.cpp Engine.cpp Particle.cpp
+as well as any SDL, depending on the location and format of the library.

 Currently only has hard-coded particles.
 You can add some more by using pushing back particles into the "particles" vector.
 Obstacles are just particles that never move.
 You create one by pushing a particle into the "obstacles" vector.

+CONTROLS:
+Spacebar pauses and unpauses the simulation
+E reverses the direction of time

 The program quickly becomes less accurate if your particles move too fast and/or there are too many particles.
 This is because the physics is done on a separate thread without calculus in the calculations.
 This means that high update rates are required to